London Building Construction Age

 Housing Age Distribution in London

 London contains 2.92 million housing units with an estimated construction age band.
-While we cannot determine the exact average age of the units due to the presence of only age bands and the absence of precise ages for some properties, the high proportion of housing units with known age bands allows us to create a home age index map.
+While we cannot determine the exact average age of the units due to the presence of only age bands and the absence of precise ages for most properties, the high proportion of housing units with known age bands allows us to create a home age index map.
 This map visualizes where older and newer buildings are located.

 Most houses built before 1900 are found in Kensington and Westminster, which account for nearly one-fourth of all housing units in London from that period.
 47.3% (46.7k) of homes in Kensington and Chelsea were built before 1900, 23.2% (23k) between 1900-1929, while the remaining 29.5% were built after 1930.